DungxNguyen/diff-privacy-reading-list/README.md

 -   For Erdos-Reyni graphs, the concentration of node degrees can be estimated -> then apply the method above

-<a id="org58ce0fd"></a>
+<a id="org6da5184"></a>

 # <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-05-18 Mon&gt; </span></span> Differentially Private SQL

 -   Assumption: DP at user level.
-Each user can be related to multiple entries.
+Each user can be related to multiple entries -> simplest case: multiple rows belong to one user but a single row only belongs to one user.
 -   Issues the paper want to solve:
+    -   A partition of database is a distinct combination of several keys
     -   A user contributes to multiple rows in the same partition (1) and multiple partitions (3)
-    -   The group-by results may expose a group key (2): among 2 neighbors, a group key can exist in one and not the other.
+    -   The group-by results may expose a group key (2): among 2 neighbors, a group key can exist in one and not the other -> expose user with unique partition keys. -> naive solution: count all possible combinations, but it depends on the domain of each keys, sometimes unbounded (unlimited) combinations.
-        -   Resolve using threshold technique (Sparse vector technique in Dwork's book)
+        -   Resolve using threshold technique (Sparse vector technique in Dwork's book), only report if the noisy counts are above some threshold
--   The library on github only implements primitive functions, other features have not been implemented yet.
+-   The library on github only implements primitive (sum, average, median) functions, other features have not been implemented yet.
+-   Main idea: Decompose a join/group queries by to join/group by each user first, then join/group the intermediate results -> user-disjoint queries.
+    -   A private query is divided into 2 phases:
+        -   The 1st phase non-privately aggregate by users x keys and limits the # of output rows for each user (by reservoir sampling)
+        -   The 2nd phase use primitive private functions to aggregate the (by user's output) and use threshold to report final outputs
--   Key designs:
+-   Some important designs:
     -   Column to map a user -> row (additional column of userid)
     -   Primitive queries are computed using Laplace noises, with global sensitivities calculated by bounds of the inputs (as query parameters)
-        -   Some bounds can be inferred from data (5.1.1)
+        -   Some bounds of the values can be inferred from data (5.1.1)
-        -   Primitime queries can not create share-owned rows
+        -   Primitime queries can not create share-owned rows (no row can contains data from 2 or more users)
     -   What is "reservoir sampling"?
         -   Guess: sampling with a constraint that each partition can have at most some fixed numbers of rows.
     -   Reservoir sampling in the 1st phase (U) guarantees a fixed global stability
-    -   Main idea: Decompose a join/group queries by to join/group by each user first, then join/group the intermediate results.
-    -   A private query is divided into 2 phases:
-        -   The 1st phase non-privately aggregate by users x keys and limits the # of output rows for each user (by reservoir sampling)
-        -   The 2nd phase use primitive private functions to aggregate the (by user's output) and use threshold to report final outputs
--   (1) is solved by forcing the aggregation in the 1st phase to group by userid x keys -> each (userid x keys) can create at most 1 row in U.
+-   (1) is solved by forcing the aggregation in the 1st phase to group by cross product of "userid x keys" -> each combination of (userid x other partition keys) can create at most 1 row in U.
--   (2) is solved by threshold at the end
+-   (2) is solved by threshold method
--   (3) is solved by reservoir sampling how many rows each userid have in U
+-   (3) is solved by reservoir sampling how many rows each userid have in U (max number of combinations can share a user id)

-<a id="org2aa0335"></a>
+<a id="orgc9b8c81"></a>

 # <span class="timestamp-wrapper"><span class="timestamp">&lt;2020-02-20 Thu&gt; </span></span> DPNE: Differentially Private Network Embedding